 Once you have configured the tool, click on “Validate” in the bottom-right corner: the configuration panel closes.
 You will then see a “ON” toggle on the right of the tool’s line, as well as the number of websites the tool is configured on.

-Now the tool is set up for your website, you can use it when you launch your tests!
+Now the tool is set up for your website, you can use it when you launch your experiments!

-Before launching your test, in the “Finalization” menu, you can select the reporting tools of your choice in step 3.
+Before launching your experiment, in the “Finalization” menu, you can select the reporting tools of your choice in step 3.

 Check the “Heatmap” box.
 Note that you can add as many reporting tools as you want.